Five Minute Mysteries 1947 detective radio show

 Five Minute Mysteries (1947, United States)

-In Old Time Radio times detective shows were one of the most popular ones, but there was a special category for shows that gave the audience chance to solve the mysteries.
-Five Minute Mysteries were unusual in concept and format - while shows like Ellery Queen were competitions in which audience could have earn money or prizes by solving the complicated mysteries Five Minute Mysteries were much simpler and for a good reason - Five Minute Mysteries were not prime time show, but just something that was used to fill the gaps between other shows.
+In Old Time Radio times, detective shows were one of the most popular ones, but there was a special category for shows that gave the audience a chance to solve the mysteries.
+Five Minute Mysteries were unusual in concept and format - while shows like Ellery Queen were competitions in which audience could have earned money or prizes by solving the complicated mysteries Five Minute Mysteries were much simpler and for a good reason - Five Minute Mysteries were not prime-time show, but just something that was used to fill the gaps between other shows.

 Five Minute Mysteries comments